Documentation

 The connection mode decides where provider requests run:

-ModeWhere requests runMassive key used
+ModeWhere requests runCredentials used

-BackendThrough the app's own /api/tickers/... routesThe server-side key (MASSIVE_API_KEY)
+BackendThrough the app's own /api/tickers/... routesServer-side keys (MASSIVE_API_KEY, ALPACA_API_KEY_ID / ALPACA_API_SECRET_KEY)

 Environment variables